Worker's Compensation

 • Injured employee who needs medical attention notifies his/her supervisor.

-• Supervisor calls the Company Nurse Injury Hotline with the employee to provide necessary information such as social security number, date of birth, contact information, and further details about the incident.
+• Supervisor calls the Company Nurse at 1-855-339-1893 with the employee to provide necessary information such as social security number, date of birth, contact information, and further details about the incident using the correct Search Code for the appropriate area as listed on the Company Nurse Injury Hotline Poster.

 • Company Nurse (a) provides immediate medical treatment recommendation to the employee and (b) sends the injury report to the designated treatment facilities, the Public Employee Claims Division, and the UADA Workers' Compensation Coordinator.